It's a Feature, Not a Bug: Secure and Auditable State Rollback for Confidential Cloud Applications: Performance Evaluation

 The micro-benchmarks stress individual API operations.
 These experiments isolate the fundamental overheads of \tool{}'s cryptographic core, without network or CI orchestration costs, to reveal its scaling properties.
 Each experiment was run 10 times, and we report the average results.
 Note that all experiments run on AMD SEV-SNP confidential VMs, which impose a baseline performance penalty of approximately 50\% compared to non-confidential environments due to memory encryption overheads~\cite{yan2023performance}.

 Latency results are plotted against the \textit{number of leaves in the PAD}.
 Note that the PAD is based on a Merkle tree.
 The total number of leaves is determined approximately by the product of the number of updates and the number of objects per update (see Table~\ref{tab:analytical-costs}).
 This metric unifies two key dimensions of workload scale: when we fix the number of objects per update (e.g., 25) and vary the number of updates, the x-axis directly measures \textit{history length}.
 Conversely, when we fix the history length at a single update and vary the number of objects, the x-axis measures \textit{state size}.
 This representation allows us to reason about performance as a function of the total PAD size, regardless of whether that size results from many small updates or fewer large ones.
 For all latency measurements, we thus measure per-object costs (i.e., $N=1$), which can be extrapolated to larger object sets by multiplication.
-The Appendix provides a detailed breakdown of the analytical costs per operation, including leaf counts, seal operations, and proof complexities.
+The Appendix provides a detailed breakdown of the analytical costs per operation, including leaf counts, seal operations, and number of proofs.

 \shortsection{Operation Latency vs. PAD Size} \autoref{fig:micro-vs-leaves} shows per-object operation latency as a function of PAD size for the four core operations.
 All operations exhibit sublinear scaling behavior.
-To contextualize: after 100 releases of 25 objects each (approximately 2,700 leaves per Table~\ref{tab:analytical-costs}), all operations complete in 1--1.5 seconds per object.
+To contextualize: after 100 releases of 25 objects each (approximately 2,700 leaves per Table~\ref{tab:analytical-costs}), all operations complete in 0.5--1 seconds per object.
+Note that state updates complete within 400ms per object at a history length of zero; for reference, prior works such as Nimble (which do not support rollback) report state update latencies of 40ms per object~\cite{angel2023nimble}.
+We refer to Table~\ref{tab:rebound_vs_nimble} for further details on prior works and Figure~\ref{fig:micro-concurrency} for details on concurrency.

 We note that the absolute latencies are largely constrained by limitations in the Tessera library.
 We use this library because of its prevalence (i.e., also used internally by Sigstore~\cite{newman2022sigstore}).
 However, we found its performance limited for our multi-object transactional use case, whereas prior works primarily dealt with non-transactional, single-object updates.
 Namely, hardcoded library parameters restrict the frequency of sealing.
 Fortunately, recent works on high-performance Merkle tree implementations have demonstrated that updates over large object sets can complete in hundreds of microseconds~\cite{burke2025efficient}, suggesting substantial room for optimization.
 We leave this to future work.